* – Based on last 10 races at Homestead-Miami Speedway (2005 – 2014).

 ·Jimmie Johnson and Kevin Harvick lead the series in runner-up finishes at Homestead with two each.

-·Jeff Gordon leads the series in top-five finishes at Homestead with seven; followed by Carl Edwards and Kevin Harvick with five each.
+·Jeff Gordon leads the series in top-five finishes at Homestead with seven; followed by Kevin Harvick with six and Carl Edwards with five.

-·Jeff Gordon and Kevin Harvick lead the series in top-10 finishes at Homestead with 11 each; followed byJimmie Johnson with eight.
+·Jeff Gordon and Kevin Harvick lead the series in top-10 finishes at Homestead with 12 each; followed byJimmie Johnson with nine.

-·Since the advent of electronic scoring the closest margin of victory in the NASCAR Sprint Cup Series at Homestead was the (4/10/2010) race won by Greg Biffle with a MOV of 0.017 seconds.
+·Since the advent of electronic scoring the closest margin of victory in the NASCAR Sprint Cup Series at Homestead is the (11/20/2005) race won by Greg Biffle with a MOV of 0.017 seconds.

-·Danica Patrick became the first female driver to compete in the NASCAR Sprint Cup Series at Homestead-Miami Speedway last season; starting 24th and finishing 20th.
+·Danica Patrick became the first female driver to compete in the NASCAR Sprint Cup Series at Homestead-Miami in 2013.

 NASCAR in Florida